HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.workspaces.md

 ---
 # What is a VS Code "workspace"?

 A Visual Studio Code "workspace" is the collection of one or more folders that are opened in a VS Code window (instance).
-In most cases, you will have a single folder opened as the workspace but, depending on your development workflow, you can include more than one folder, using an advanced configuration called [[vs.1.7.#multiroot-workspaces]].
+In most cases, you will have a single folder opened as the workspace but, depending on your development workflow, you can include more than one folder, using an advanced configuration called [multiroot-workspaces](#multiroot-workspaces).

 The concept of a workspace enables VS Code to: